Parsa2820/parsa2820.github.io/about.md

 As a human being, I am always curious about the world around me.
 I love reading about history and philosophy.
 I think being born in Iran, a country with a rich history and literature, was a great gift for me.
 I also love bodybuilding, running, and chess.

 I love talking to people.
-Feel free to message me if you want to chat about life, university, computers, or anything else.
+Feel free to message me if you want to chat about anything.
 You can find me by the username `parsa2820` everywhere I go.